ctengel/LPM-Index/README.md

 # LPM-Index
 Library Person Media Index

+**Note this project is not being actively developed**; however, it may be an example of using flask-restx with sqlalchemy.

 A SQL RDBMS based system to track libraries and their constituent people and media, along with appearances, and files depicting said media.

 ## API